aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-comments/_index.md

 ### How to Remove a Comment between CommentRangeStart and CommentRangeEnd

-Using Aspose.Words you can also remove comments between the CommentRangeStart and CommentRangeEnd nodes.
+Using Aspose.Words you can also remove comments between the **CommentRangeStart** and **CommentRangeEnd** nodes.

-The following code example shows how to remove text between CommentRangeStart and CommentRangeEnd:
+The following code example shows how to remove text between **CommentRangeStart** and **CommentRangeEnd**:

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Comments-RemoveRegionText-RemoveRegionText.cs" >}}

 ## Add or Remove Comment's Reply

 The [AddReply](https://reference.aspose.com/words/net/aspose.words/comment/addreply/) method adds a reply to this comment.
 Please note that due to the existing Microsoft Office limitations only 1 level of replies is allowed in the document.
-An exception of type InvalidOperationException will be raised if this method is called on the existing Reply comment.
+An exception of type *InvalidOperationException* will be raised if this method is called on the existing Reply comment.

-You can use [RemoveReply](https://reference.aspose.com/words/net/aspose.words/comment/removereply/) method to remove the specified reply to this comment.
+You can use the [RemoveReply](https://reference.aspose.com/words/net/aspose.words/comment/removereply/) method to remove the specified reply to this comment.

 The following code example shows how to add a reply to comment and remove comment's reply:

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Comments-CommentReply-AddRemoveCommentReply.cs" >}}

-## How to Read Comment's Reply
+## Read Comment's Reply

 The [Replies](https://reference.aspose.com/words/net/aspose.words/comment/replies/) property returns a collection of the [Comment](https://reference.aspose.com/words/net/aspose.words/comment/) objects that are immediate children of the specified comment.